 Underwater robot technology can trace its roots to the late 1950s, when Hughes Aircraft developed a Manipulator Operated Robot — MOBOT — for the U.S. Atomic Energy Commission.
 Beginning in 1960, Shell Oil began transforming the landlocked MOBOT into a marine robot, “basically a swimming socket wrench,” noted one engineer.

 In his 1965 patent — one of many he received — Shatto explained how his robot could install production equipment at greater depths than divers could safely work.
 The ROV inventor also would become known as the offshore industry’s father of dynamic positioning.

 Learn more in ROV – Swimming Socket Wrench.

 January 20, 1886 – Great Karg Well erupts Natural Gas in Ohio

 Although Ohio’s first natural gas well was drilled in Findlay in 1884 by Findlay Natural Gas Company, the Karg well launched the state’s first major gas boom and brought many new industries.
-Glass companies especially were “lured by free or cheap gas for fuel,” according to a marker at the Richardson Glass Works in Findlay.
-“They included eight window, two bottle, two chimney lamp, one light bulb, one novelty, and five tableware glass factories.”
+Glass companies like the Richardson Glass Works were lured by the inexpensive gas.

 January 21, 1865 – Roberts Torpedo detonated, improving oil production